 Research shows that practicing gratitude can have a positive effect on our happiness (Lyumbormirsky, S. 2007).
 Rather than task students to write a thank you note, have them practice gratitude by thanking someone whose behavior they are grateful for.

 Did your class recently go on a field trip?
-Give your visit a curriculum spin by asking students to recount and retell a single event from the trip through a combination of writing, images, and voice recording (CCSS.ELA-LITERACY.SL.2.4).
+Give your visit a curriculum spin by asking students to recount and retell a single event from the trip through a combination of writing, images, voice recording, and video (CCSS.ELA-LITERACY.SL.2.4).
 Combine each student's recollection into a class project and then share with the guest speaker or docent from your teacher account.

 Write a letter to or between characters in a story